 |Our Cofounder & CEO – Dena Patton

-“Youth development is important especially now that our youth has access to so much media/messaging/influencers, and they have so many distractions which can pull them off focus from their bright future.
+Girls Rule is where Dena dedicates her philanthropy time and money, and she wants to see the programs reach more girls in the coming years through more distribution partnerships and funding partners.
+She is the author of, The Greatness Game, which $1 of each book gets donated to Girls Rule.
+“Youth development through SEL and leadership is important especially now that girls have so much access to social media/messaging/outside influences, and they have so many distractions that can pull them off focus from their bright future.
 Programs like ours help girls with the social, emotional and leadership skills they need to thrive as young women and become our next generation of leaders in whatever industry or role they pursue.”

-1. Peer pressure
+1. Peer pressure/bullying/cyberbullying

 2. Media messages of perfection & beauty